Praz-3/wallet-management/README.md

     ```bash
     docker-compose up
     ```
+  - Run all the Services manually for now

 3. **Accessing the APIs**:
   - Once all services are running, you can hit the respective endpoints through the API Gateway.